esintopaktas/DSA-210/README.md

 # DSA210-Term-Project

-I am a student from Sabancı University, Ada Dila Akbulut, and this is my DSA210 term project.
+I am a student from Sabancı University, Elife Esin Topaktaş, and this is my DSA210 term project.
 The aim of this project is to analyze the impact of wage growth on access to health insurance in the USA, specifically between the years 1979 and 2019.

 ## Topic Overview